aemreunal/iBeaconServer/README.md

 ## Production

 By executing `./gradlew war` (or `gradlew.bat war` for Windows), you can create a WAR file of the server, which you can deploy to a Tomcat instance.
+The WAR file will be inside `build/libs/`.

+## iBeacon Docker container

+To use iBeacon server inside a Docker container:

+1. Follow the setup directions below to create the necessary Java source file
+2. Create the iBeacon server WAR file
+3. Take the files in the folder [Docker](iBeaconServer/tree/master/Docker) and the WAR file, put them inside a seperate folder.
+For example:

+    ```
+    ibeaconserver
+       \
+        |-- Dockerfile
+        |-- iBeacon.war
+        |-- setenv.sh
+    ```

+4. Run `docker build -t ibeaconserver .` to create a Docker image with the name `ibeaconserver`.
+5. Run `docker run -d -p 8080:8080 ibeaconserver` to run the Docker container.